 Uninstall Useless Apps: Any upgrade will ask you for some space to be available in the same drive where you have Windows installed.
 Windows 10 will need at least 20GB of space, and I am sure many of us will not have that space.

-So go to the un-install section of Windows, Sort by Size and uninstall whatever is not required.
-Once done, scroll down to the bottom where you have a lot of other software with no size mention.
+So go to the un-install section of Windows, Sort by Size, and uninstall whatever is not required.
+Once done, scroll down to the bottom, where you have much other software with no size mention.
 See if you need them, else uninstall.

 Keep making a list of anything you feel might be required.
 It will help you remember all of It.